bexelbie/bexelbie.github.io/_posts/2016-01-12-encryption.md

 {:.quote-author}
 {:.caption}

-Credit card companies should fully understand that mandatory encryption back doors mean that SSL and other encryption tools used in the pipeline to process in-person, telephone, and internet card transactions are inherently insecure.
-This opens them up for virtually unlimited liability.
+Credit card companies should fully understand that mandatory encryption back doors mean that SSL and other encryption tools used in the pipeline to process in-person, telephone, and internet card transactions are inherently insecure. *This opens them up for virtually unlimited liability.*

-This liability could be avoided by adding more verification steps, however, if credit cards require even more verification, people will simply stop using them.[^2] People are fundamentally lazy and won't want the extra hassle.
+This liability could be avoided by adding more verification steps.
+However, if credit cards require even more verification, people will simply stop using them.[^2] People are fundamentally lazy and don't want the extra hassle.

 Another way to avoid liability is to make it the card holder's problem by making it unreasonable to have faith in a system with a known back door.
 Obviously this is a non-starter.
 Therefore the merchants would have to be made liable.
 This is also a non-starter.